-The following list summarizes the use case goals, solution, and components.
-Links to required documentation are also provided.
+Summary of the use case goals, solution, components, and documentation resources for reference.

 Propagate security identity with RESTful web services.
 For example, if a user is trying to access a web portal via the browser and is prompted to enter credentials, then these credentials may be propagated to a back-end service that the web portal needs to access to complete the user request.